 # 1 Send yourself flowers

 Ok, before you shoot me down thinking that's the most ridiculous thing to do, hear me out.
 Firstly, you've got to try it!
-Order those flowers over the phone, ask for your favourite colour, and have them delivered to work with the card just saying 'Happy Valentine's!'.
+Order those flowers over the phone, ask for your favourite color, and have them delivered to work with the card just saying 'Happy Valentine's!'.
 So while you're working away, someone is going to charge in from reception proclaiming to everybody, 'Look who's got flowers!'
-You will still be surprised by what you get and it will give the whole office something to discuss for the whole day.
+You will still be surprised by what you get and it will give the whole office something to talk about for the whole day.

 # 2 Create a yearly ritual with the kids

 The kids always love any excuse to celebrate something and if you go over the top with making it a fun day, they will be talking about it for days (more than any partner would).
 Here are some suggestions (OCD parents ... take a deep breath):

 • First things first – no homework on Valentine's Day (and that includes chores)

 • Shape everything possible in the lunch box or the dinner plate as hearts

 • Lay a picnic blanket or table cloth on the floor (or over your bed) and have a picnic dinner

 • Make the craziest ice cream sundaes for dessert and cut wafers into hearts to stick on the top